yaron-E92/events/docs/networking/resilient-tcp.md

 ## Session Frames

 Resilient sessions exchange a small set of frame types over the wire.
-Each frame is encoded as JSON using the [`SessionFrameSerializer`](../../src/Yaref92.Events/Transports/SessionFrame.cs) helpers and carries a canonical `Guid` identifier in the `id` field so that senders and receivers always agree on the inflight frame:
+Each frame is encoded as JSON using the helpers defined in [`src/Yaref92.Events/Sessions/SessionFrame.cs`](../../src/Yaref92.Events/Sessions/SessionFrame.cs) and carries a canonical `Guid` identifier in the `id` field so that senders and receivers always agree on the inflight frame:

 | Frame | Purpose |
 | --- | --- |